What is the Carbon Tax in South Africa?

 How do I Submit My CBT Account?

 SARS is responsible for the collection and management of all funds generated as CBT.
 So, luckily, you can use the eFiling platform to file these returns, similar to other tax types like VAT and income tax.
-However, there is a lot more admin, and some separate reporting requirements (for acquiring a license) associated with the Carbon Tax.
+However, there are a lot more administrative requirements and separate reporting requirements (for acquiring a license) associated with the carbon tax.
 This is an area where getting some professional and experienced help is highly recommended.
 Remember that you will also have to file your annual emissions report, which must be structured and formatted in very specific and professional ways, as well as file returns related to CBT.

 - ADVERTISEMENT -